MoustacheOff/MoustacheOff/README.md

 # Moustache

 ### Hey!
-#### I'm interested in everything that revolves around technologies: Development, graphics, software and hardware.
+#### I'm interested in everything that revolves around technologies: Development, graphics, hardware and software.
 #### I'm working on a few projects such as:

 #### - ChibiEditor